-Measure Details How did you spend your service pupil premium allocation last academic year?
-Teaching and interventions Online resources Social and emotional support (counsellor and Sunshine Room) What was the impact of that spending on service pupil premium eligible pupils?
-Service children had access to social and emotional support weekly and had designated time with staff in order to complete activities about deployment and the challenges faced during this time.
+Measure Details How did you spend your service pupil premium Teaching and interventions allocation last academic year?
+Online resources Social and emotional support (counsellor and Sunshine Room) What was the impact of that spending on service pupil premium eligible pupils?
+Service children had access to social and emotional support regularly and had designated time with staff in order to complete activities about deployment and the challenges faced during this time.
 These children practised coping strategies so that they could self- regulate in times of difficulty and understand their emotions.
+Service children had talk time with an adult in order to share and discuss emotions.
 They also created resources to use at home in order to support the challenges faced by service children.